 - Marietta GA – 30 miles north of Columbus (Population: 61,497)

 The cost of adult care homes depends on where you live.
 Some cities are much more costly than others.
-These homes fall under the umbrella of assisted living, so as you research, you’ll find costs are generally similar, but not always.
-The average cost of a residential care home in Georgia is $2,000 / month.
+Memory Care costs in Columbus start around $4,590 per month on average, while the nationwide average cost of memory care is $5,694 per month.

 It is important to take your time when exploring payment and coverage options.